 If you think you or your business is experiencing a DoS or DDoS attack, it is important to contact the appropriate technical professionals for assistance.

-- Contact your Network Administrator to confirm whether the service outage is due to maintenance or an in-house network issue.
-They can also monitor network traffic to confirm the presence of an attack, identify the source and mitigate the situation by applying firewall rules and possibly rerouting traffic through a DoS protection service.
+- Contact your network administrator to confirm whether the service outage is due to maintenance or an in-house network issue.
+Network administrators can also monitor network traffic to confirm the presence of an attack, identify the source, and mitigate the situation by applying firewall rules and possibly rerouting traffic through a DoS protection service.

 - Contact your ISP to ask if there is an outage on their end or even if their network is the target of the attack and you are an indirect victim.
 They may be able to advise you on an appropriate course of action.

 In the case of an attack, do not lose sight of the other hosts, assets, or services residing on your network.
 Many attackers conduct DoS or DDoS attacks to deflect attention away from their intended target and use the opportunity to conduct secondary attacks on other services within your network.